persello/persello.github.io/content/_about/index.md

 Even if I do some web development, I don't really like it: I prefer to use native technologies whenever it makes sense.

+I might have started to actually like Python for _some_ reason...

 ## Education

 - ***University of Udine*** - Master's degree in Electronics Engineering - Current